 Healthcare Wearable Technology Solutions Asthma Management

-Our in-depth interview also touched on sales and distribution channels and the strategy for building it out in the future and raising money, pivoting from the initial design, how to commercialization and various go to market strategies.
+Sales and distribution channels and the strategy for building it out in the future and raising money, pivoting from the initial design, how to commercialize the device and various go to market strategies.

 It's not a diagnostic test like sounds of your lungs for asthma management.
 Nick did online asthma surveys as well as in person.
 Determined that a necklace with an adhesive type of device was not going to work but a chest strap idea would work better as it was able to stay clean so the process of iteration and leverage and focusing on what the end user really wanted was key as they came up with rapid prototyping.